The $(2,1)$-cable of the figure-eight knot is not smoothly slice: Analysis of large surgery

-We may then take the tensor product of $\CFK(K)$ and $\CFK(\tau K^r)$ and perform the algebra of Theorem~\ref{thm:swapping} to compute $\tau_\sw$ and $\iota_{K \# \tau K^r}$.
-In Figure~\ref{fig:chaincomplex}, we have displayed an especially convenient basis for $\CFK(K) \otimes \CFK(\tau K^r)$, which will be useful presently.
 However, since we will not actually need to know the actions of $\tau_\sw$ and $\iota_{K \# \tau K^r}$ on the entire complex, we suppress the full computation.
 Instead, it will suffice for us to discuss the action on the large surgery subcomplex, which we do below.

 \begin{rem} The reader familiar with involutive knot Floer homology may note that the connected sum involution $\iota_\otimes$ in Theorem~\ref{thm:swapping} appears to be different from the connected sum formula of \cite[Theorem 1.1]{zemke2019connected}.
 This is not actually material: it follows from \cite[Lemma 2.21]{dms} that defining